joearms/joearms.github.com/_posts/2013-11-21-My-favorite-erlang-program.md

 Normally servers do something.
 An HTTP server responds to HTTP requests and FTP server responds to FTP request and so on.
-But what about a __Universal Server__? surely we can generalize the idea of a server and make a universal server that which we can later tell to become a specific sever.
+But what about a __Universal Server__? surely we can generalize the idea of a server and make a universal server which we can later tell to become a specific server.

 Here's my universal server: